telerik/blazor-docs/components/sankey/elements/labels.md

 ## Example

-Here is an example customization of the labels in the Sankey Diagram.
+Here is an example customization of the labels in the Sankey diagram.

 ````CSHTML
 <TelerikSankey Data="@Data"